Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 - Agreements around 'the meta'; whos doing what at the 'epic level'.
 	- What is driving us? e.g. is marketing driving activities or are activities driving marketing?
 		- Theres probably syntropy between these elements - and probably other elements at play!
+	- What constraints we need to set on how and when will be done?

 **Teams meet at regular intervals to decide what to do to achieve objectives, and to set constraints on how and when things will be done.**